Opération patrimoine Montréal

 Here are the five categories for which you can submit an application.

-This category is for all homeowners who, over the years, have paid particular attention to preserving their dwelling, through constant and preventive maintenance or restoration of its architectural elements of heritage interest.
+This category is for residential property owners who have been particularly dedicated over time to the preservation of their building of heritage interest, through constant and preventive maintenance or through the restoration of architectural elements of heritage interest.

-This category is for any organization (museum, historical society, etc.) whose activities and achievements highlight heritage and bring it to the public’s attention in creative and innovative ways.
+This category is for any person or organization (museum, historical society, etc.) whose activities and achievements highlight heritage and bring it to the public’s attention in creative and innovative ways.

-This category is for any group (non-profit organization or group of residents) that has contributed to the enhancement of a site or area of interest in the city, even if the original objective was not heritage conservation.
+This category is for any group (non-profit organization or group of citizens) or for initiative resulting from a joint civic project that has contributed to the enhancement of a site or area of interest in the city, and to preserving significant elements of the site, even if the original objective was not heritage conservation.

 Rules